Make Extra Cash Pawning These Unusual Items

 Pawn shops regularly trade in jewelry, electronics, and firearms (if they're licensed to), but these common goods are far from all that pawn shops will buy and sell.
 Here are some more unusual items that you can pawn for extra cash.

 Junk silver coins aren't just any random coinage you have in a drawer.
 This is a semi-technical term that refers to certain older United States coins that have high silver content.
 Generally speaking, these coins include pre-1965 half-dollars, quarters, and dimes.
-All of these are made of
+All of these are made of 90 percent

 silver, whereas today's minted coins have much less silver in them.